Table Tennis Rules- Applicable for Coed Table Tennis

 Unless the rally is a let, a player shall lose a point:

-• if he fails to make a good service; If he strikes the ball with a side of racket blade;
+• if they fail to make a good service; If they strike the ball with a side of racket blade;

-• if he, or anything he wears or carries, moves the playing surface while the ball is in play;
+• if they, or anything they wear or carry, moves the playing surface while the ball is in play;

-• if, in doubles, he strikes the ball out of proper sequence, except where there has been a genuine error in playing order.
+• if, in doubles, they strike the ball out of proper sequence, except where there has been a genuine error in playing order.

 • if, in attempting to serve, a player fails to strike the ball while it is in play

 • Service shall begin with the ball resting on the palm of the hand, which shall be stationary, open and flat, with the fingers together and thumb free.